-When it comes to special occasions like birthdays, a cake is always in order.
+When it comes to special occasions such as birthdays, a cake is always in order.
 But having cakes every year is so yawn.
-Make things extra special by surprising bae with adorable cartoon macarons and prepare your camera to capture their happy faces the moment they open the box of cuteness.
+Make things extra special by surprising bae with adorable customisable cartoon macarons and prepare your camera to capture their happy faces the moment they open the box of cuteness.

 1. Bonheur Patisserie